 Bonuses & Promotions & Freebets

-Ladbrokes offers new customers the chance to claim a free bet of up to £50 when they place their first bet.
-New customers simply need to register with Ladbrokes using the latest promotion code, deposit and place their first bet of £5.
-The deposit must be made in EURO or GBP and not using PaySafe, Skrill or Neteller and your first bet must be at minimum odds of 1/2 (1.5) to qualify, but provided you meet those conditions Ladbrokes will match the value of your first bet, up to £50, as a free bet.
+Ladbrokes offers new customers the chance to claim a free bets of up to £30 when they place their first bet.
+New customers simply need to register with Ladbrokes using the latest promotion code, deposit and place their first bet of £10.
+The deposit must be made in EURO or GBP and not using PaySafe, Skrill or Neteller and your first bet must be at minimum odds of 1/2 (1.5) to qualify, but provided you meet those conditions Ladbrokes will credited 3 x £10 free bets.